malort/Electric_Production_Forecasting/README.md

 # Electric_Production_Forecasting

-This project is an univariate analysis for an electric production series.
-The objective is to predict
+This project is a univariate analysis of an electric production series.
+The objective is to predict the electric production given prior observations.
+Several models such as ARIMA, Prophet, Exponential Smoothing or Theta method have been used to measure its performance.

 Requirements: